Attorneys Defending Methamphetamine Possession & Distribution in Ocean County, NJ

 It is a second degree indictable offense in violation of N.J.S.A.
 2C:35-5 to possess between one half of an ounce and 5 ounces of meth with intent to distribute.
 If convicted, you may face up to 10 years in prison and fines of up to $150,000.
 If you are convicted of possessing more than 5 ounces of methamphetamine with intent to distribute—a first degree indictable offense—the potential penalties increase to up to 20 years of imprisonment and fines of up to $500,000.

-Commonly known as meth, ice, speed, crank, and chalk, methamphetamine is a stimulant drug that is typically consumed in powder form by inhaling, smoking, snorting, or injecting powder dissolved in water or alcohol, or taking the drug in pill form.
+Methamphetamine, or “meth,” is a drug that affects the user’s central nervous system.
+Commonly known as meth, ice, speed, crank, and chalk, methamphetamine is a stimulant that is typically consumed in powder form by inhaling, smoking, snorting, or injecting powder dissolved in water or alcohol, or taking the drug in pill form.
 The chemical effect of methamphetamine on the brain is to increase the amount of natural dopamine.
 Dopamine is responsible for reinforcing rewarding behaviors and taking meth creates a state of euphoria for up to 12 hours.

 Using methamphetamine can cause serious short term and long term side effects.
 In the short term, users may experience rapid and irregular heartbeat and increased blood pressure.
 In the event of an overdose, a person may experience convulsions and hyperthermia.
 These side effects can be fatal if not treated immediately.